dmhd6219/crossword-generation/README.md

 4. All words have to fit the row or column depending on orientation and words can’t be cut
 5. Each word has to be crossed by at least one another perpendicular word
+6. Any pair of same orientation words cannot be intersecting
-6. Parallel horizontal/vertical words’ symbols shouldn’t be existing for neighbour rows/columns.
+7. Parallel horizontal/vertical words’ symbols shouldn’t be existing for neighbour rows/columns.
 Exception is first or last word symbols (see Table 1)
-7. No word or set of words can be separated from other words (the graph of all letters has to be connected)
+8. No word or set of words can be separated from other words (the graph of all letters has to be connected)

 ![Valid and Invalid cases](readme-files/images/figure1.png)